carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 {: .output}

 Git keeps track of what we've merged with what, so we don't have to fix things by hand again.

-If we make another change to the `marsTemp` branch
+Let's make another change to the `marsTemp` branch:

 ~~~
 $ git checkout marsTemp